 Cultural Intelligence Training

-As we continue to expand our global footprint, SunRice is broadening our cultural intelligence training across the leadership group,Trukai in Papua New Guinea has been conducting the training for local and expatriate / international employees for many years.
+As we continue to expand our global footprint, SunRice is broadening our cultural intelligence training across the leadership group.
 The continued development and expansion of this important program will ensure 100 of our most senior leaders are aligned and leading by example consistently across the company, encouraging an inclusive and respectful culture in every interaction we have.

 The expansion is based on our experience from our subsidiary, Trukai in PNG, where we have been conducting Cultural

-Intelligence for many years.
+Intelligence training for expatriate and international employees for many years.
 With the opening of our new Vietnam Mill, it is taking the initiative company-wide, with the aim of setting up local employee life-cycle models in all its future foreign operations as part of its strategy to cement a sustainable global supply chain.

 The training aims to help participants integrate into a new local culture, through education on social and cultural norms of the country, basic language, regional behaviours, meeting protocols, leadership structures and communication options and styles, all in the overarching context of SunRice’s values.